 neighborhood owes its name to Jose de Jesus Noe (1805-1862), one of the last Mexican

 alcaldes (mayors) of Yerba Buena.
 Upon the American takeover of Yerba Buena

 (then renamed San Francisco) in 1846, Noe received a 4,443-acre land grant that

 encompassed a sixth of present-day San Francisco, including present-day Noe

 Valley, the Castro, Glen Park, Diamond Heights, West Portal, and several other

 In the 1850s, vegetable farms and cattle and sheep ranches dotted the valley floor.
 Noe reportedly presided over his vast cattle spread, called Rancho San Miguel, from a Grand View homestead he built for $30,000 (a considerable sum in those days).

 Over the next 100 years, boosted by the extension of the Castro Street cable-car line to 26th Street in 1887, the sparsely populated pastureland called "Horner's Addition" gave way to rows of two-story Victorians, the homes of native Californians and working-class immigrants of Irish, German, Italian, Russian, and Scandinavian descent.
 As the carpenters, tailors, bakers, firefighters, teachers, and longshoremen moved in, the community renamed itself Noe Valley.

 sketch by E. A. Burbank, provided courtesy of the Noe family

 In the years since -- with the help of countless volunteers and freelance contributors, and our many loyal advertisers -- the newspaper has expanded to an average of 44 pages.
 We started using full color on at least 8 of those pages in May, 2010.
-Published 10 months a year out of a small office until April, 2011, it continues to chronicle the events, personalities, and institutions that make Noe Valley unique.
+Published 10 to 12 months a year, it continues to chronicle the events, personalities, and institutions that make Noe Valley unique.